kaplaks-sandbox/ESP32-Pico-Kit-D4---CO2-Ventilation/README.md

 Copy and edit the Arduino_secrets.h.example file.
 Once the correct Wifi details has been entered save it as Arduino_secrets.h

+---

 # PCB
 The Arduino ESP32 Pico Kit D4 board on this Git Account has a board that can easily be used to connect a sensor and OLED display.

 A Shelly RGBW can drive a colour LED strip for effect.

+---
+# To Do:
+- Link results with Grafana for central monitoring
+- Consider Motorised Action to open/close ventilation?